Zephni/WR-Admin-installer-Laravel-8/README.md

   - Copy the DBModelTemplate.php Model and modify for created tables
   - Edit AdminController.php and set up the navigation
   - Read the built in documentation for detailed help

-NOTE: This can be done just before deployment, but may aswell do straight away